Dana Ewell: Trial and conviction

 James Oppliger and Jeffrey Hammerschmidt of the Fresno County District Attorney's Office prosecuted Ewell and Radovcich in a jury trial that lasted more than eight months.
 Prosecutors argued that Ewell was motivated by greed, and that he promised Radovcich a share of his family's wealth.
 Ewell and Radovcich were represented by separate attorneys who took different strategies.
-Ewell's attorneys, Ernest Kinney, Pete Jones, and Mike Castro asserted their client was innocent.
+Ewell's attorneys, Ernest Kinney, Pete Jones, Mike Castro, and Galatea DeLapp asserted their client was innocent.
 Radovcich's attorney, Phil Cherney, believing the evidence was so overwhelming against Radovcich that a guilty verdict was probable, made his main goal avoiding the death penalty.

 Jurors deliberated for 11 days.
 Although they considered Ponce's testimony unreliable and suspected he was more involved with the murders than he admitted, they found Ewell and Radovcich both guilty of three counts of first degree murder.
 The two men were subject to stricter sentencing due to aggravating circumstances: multiple victims, murder for profit, and murder committed by lying in wait.
 The jury was deadlocked during the sentencing phase of the trial, and the judge declared a penalty phase mistrial.
 On July 20, 1998, the judge delivered default sentences of life imprisonment without the possibility of parole.

 Ewell is in the Protective Housing Unit of California State Prison, Corcoran, along with other murderers requiring isolation from the general prison population.